We’re making movies!

 - We are requiring all submissions to be licensed under a Creative Commons license.
 See the Creative Commons license picker for more information.
-(I’ll be using the CC-BY-SA license, for reasons I outlined on my blog, but you’re welcome to use whichever open content license makes the most sense to you.)
+(We’ll be using the CC-BY-SA license, for reasons Andrew outlined on his blog, but you’re welcome to use whichever open content license makes the most sense to you.)

 - You can send us submissions on VHS, DVD, or flash drive to: